Skip to Content

 Planning strategies in a low interest rate environment

 There are a variety of wealth transfer strategies to consider in a low interest rate environment, with two in particular that stand out because they tend to use little to no estate tax exemption.
-They are the grantor retained annuity trust (GRAT) and the intrafamily loan.
+They’re the grantor retained annuity trust (GRAT) and the intrafamily loan.

 GRAT

-A GRAT requires that the donor receive annuity payments from the trust based on IRS-published monthly interest rates (specifically the Section 7520 rate) that’s in effect at the time of funding.
-This interest rate is important because it’s the rate that invested securities in the trust need to outperform to realize a benefit for the beneficiaries of the GRAT.
-For example, if the 7520 rate is 5%, the rate of return produced by the invested assets would have to exceed 5% in order for the GRAT to be successful.
+A GRAT requires the donor to receive annuity payments from the trust based on IRS-published monthly interest rates (specifically the IRS published minimum Section 7520 rate) that are in effect at the time of funding.
+These interest rates are important because they’re the rates that invested securities in the trust need to outperform to realize a benefit for the beneficiaries of the GRAT.
+For example, if the Section 7520 rate is 5%, the rate of return produced by the invested assets would have to exceed 5% in order for the GRAT to be successful.

 At the end of the GRAT period, the trust ends, and the assets pass to the remainder beneficiaries named in the trust (commonly the donor’s children).

-If the GRAT fails, the only downside is the cost associated with creating the GRAT.
+If the GRAT is unsuccessful, the only downside is the cost associated with creating the GRAT.
 GRATs can be complex to administer, so it’s important to work with advisors who have experience with this strategy.

 Intrafamily loan example/benefit

-Intrafamily loans are another strategy that can shift asset appreciation outside of your taxable estate while minimizing the use of your gift tax exemption.
+Intrafamily loans are a good strategy for those with a taxable estate in times of falling interest rates.
+The strategy benefits by shifting asset appreciation outside of your taxable estate while minimizing the use of your gift tax exemption.

 In this scenario, you can make a loan to a family member at a rate of interest based on the applicable federal rate (AFR), which is published monthly by the IRS.
 This rate is typically lower than what a borrower would pay on a loan from a financial institution.
 Any appreciation on the assets loaned to the family member that exceeds the AFR rate will fall outside of the lender’s taxable estate.
-For example, if you were to loan your child $1 million today, you would charge them 4.5% (the applicable AFR on a short-term loan for January 2025), and any appreciation of the $1 million above 4.5% could be retained by the borrower/beneficiary.
+For instance, if you were to loan your child $1 million today, you would charge them 4.0% (an example AFR for a short-term loan), and any appreciation of the $1 million above 4.0% could be retained by the borrower/beneficiary.
 Put another way, at the end of the loan period, the amount included in your estate would be the $1 million loaned plus the interest earned, but any excess appreciation in the assets wouldn’t be included in your taxable estate.
 If interest rates decrease at any point during the loan, the note could be refinanced to a lower rate.
+It’s important to follow the terms of the loan and document all payments.

 Planning strategies in a rising interest rate environment

-There are two popular strategies that are typically more effective in higher interest rate environments.
-Two options to consider are the charitable remainder trust (CRT) and the qualified personal residence trust (QPRT).
+While interest rates are currently falling, the future of further rate cuts is unclear.
+Therefore, it may be viable to consider two options that work well in higher interest rate environments: the charitable remainder trust (CRT) and the qualified personal residence trust (QPRT).

 CRT